Email & SMS marketing so good, it’s boring

 4. Tahoma

-Tahoma is a Sans Serif font that resembles Verdana but has sharper edges and higher contrast between thick and thin strokes.
-It’s a good choice if you want something that’s easier to read than Arial, but still has a modern feel.
+Tahoma resembles Verdana but has sharper edges and higher contrast between thick and thin strokes.
+It’s a good choice if you want something that’s easier to read than Arial but still has a modern feel.
+If you’re sending tech-related content or anything that requires clarity, Tahoma fits the bill.

 5. Times